-F. Healing the lame, the blind, lepers and raising the dead

 Remarkably, there is strong evidence that Jesus did heal the lame, the blind, lepers, and raise people from the dead during his ministry.
 Jesus healing the lame, the blind, lepers, and raising the dead all enjoy multiple independent attestation (see footnote 24 for a breakdown).
 Examining individual accounts of the above types of healings also reveals that many bear remarkable indicators of historicity (see Meier’s Marginal Jew, volume two, Mentor, Message and Miracles, which contains the most comprehensive critical examination of gospel miracle narratives currently in print and spans over 200 pages).
 These include two stories of healing paralysis (Mk 2:1-12 and Jhn 5:1-9), all three stories of healing the blind in the gospels (Mk 8:22-26; 10:46-52 and Jhn 9) and one story of raising the dead (Mk 5:21-43).
 All of the types of healings in question are also attested to by Jesus’ summary of his ministry in Q (Matt 11:5 and Lk 7:22), which has strong indicators of being authentic as well, and suggests that Jesus healed multiple cases of the above conditions.
 In light of the evidence for these types of healings, scholar Meier takes the position that the historical Jesus claimed and was indeed thought by at least some of his contemporaries to have healed the lame, the blind, lepers, and even raise people from the dead during his ministry.
 As scholar A.M.
-Harvey states, the historical evidence for these types of dramatic cures is “excellent”.
+Harvey states, the historical evidence for these types of dramatic cures is very good.

-second capture: